vuonghy2442/lonelybot/docs/pruning_dominance_interaction.md

    engine walks past a published *warning* (safe dominance must not be applied from the stock; B&G §5.4.1).
 The `is_pure` escape hatch is the engine's own answer and has never been written out beyond two sentences.
-5. **The `last_draw` pair of rules** — the pile_stack exemption now has a
+ 5. **The `last_draw` pair of rules** — both halves now have written
-   mechanism to confirm or refute (generation-collision coverage of the convergent-order encode; Table 2, row 4, plus logger P3); the reveal restriction still has only the in-code example as its rationale.
+    claims: [last_draw_rules.md](last_draw_rules.md) states the reveal
+    restriction's general claim with the deck-offset argument (D1–D3), derives the first-layer exemption from the forced-king coupling, and names two residues (R1 deeper-build, R2 exposure-created destinations), plus a burial-based candidate mechanism for the `twin(d)` exemption alongside the convergent-encode argument.
+What
+    remains: discharging R1/R2 and the P3 measurements.
 6. **The twin-swap theorem (T)** — unchanged from macro_formalization.md;
    every canonical-substitution rule leans on it, and the arrangement faithfulness (H3) is the common substrate of all ports.